mesonbuild/meson/docs/markdown/Rewriter.md

 exe1 = executable('testExe', src)
 ```

-In this case, `exe1` could also have been used for the target name, since the
+In this case, `exe1` could also have been used for the target name.
+This is
-rewriter also takes assignments and internal meson IDs into consideration when
+possible because the rewriter also searches for assignments and unique meson
-searching for the target in the `meson.build` files.
+IDs, which can be acquired with introspection.

 For more information see the help output of the rewriter target command.